MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

     {
         public Text canvasStatusText;
         public PlayerScript playerScript;

         [SyncVar(hook = nameof(OnStatusTextChanged))]
         public string statusText;

         void OnStatusTextChanged(string _Old, string _New)
         {
             //called from sync var hook, to update info on screen for all players canvasStatusText.text = statusText;
         }

         public void ButtonSendMessage()
         {
+            if (playerScript != null)
+            {
-            if (playerScript) { playerScript.CmdSendPlayerMessage(); }
+                playerScript.CmdSendPlayerMessage();
             }
         }
     }
+}
 ```

-Attach the ButtonSendMessage function to your Canvas Button.
+- Attach the ButtonSendMessage function to your Canvas Button.
-Attach Canvas Scene Text to SceneScript variable.
+- Attach Canvas Scene Text to SceneScript variable.
-(ignore SceneScript’s, playerScript variable, it automatically sets this!)
+    - ignore SceneScript’s, playerScript variable, it automatically sets this!

 ![](./image--012.jpg)
 ![](./image--013.jpg)

 Now if you build and run, host and join, you can send messages, and have a text log for actions!

 Wahooo!

 ![](./image--014.jpg)